-Perspective | Even the best films about Afghanistan couldn’t have prepared us for this ending
+Perspective | Even the best films about Afghanistan couldn’t have prepared us for this scene

 Each of those films tried to make some narrative sense of a country and conflict that most Americans found incomprehensible.
 It was in documentaries that viewers discovered the most trenchant critiques.
 Alex Gibney’s Oscar-winning “Taxi to the Dark Side” was the first deeply reported indictment of the United States’ disastrous and ineffective torture and detention program during the George W. Bush administration.
 In 2010, Amir Bar-Lev created a masterfully layered meditation on service, sacrifice and jingoistic mythology in “The Tillman Story,” about former NFL football player Pat Tillman, whose 2004 death by friendly fire near the Afghanistan-Pakistan border was spun into a media frenzy of propaganda.

 As persuasive as these movies were in questioning the core wisdom and geopolitical advantage of keeping U.S. troops in Afghanistan, mainstream Hollywood was more interested in the conflict either as a backdrop (the country was little more than of-the-moment scenery in 2008’s “Iron Man”) or as a crucible for real-life heroism.
 Eschewing knotty political analysis or dizzyingly dense historical context, mainstream filmmakers sought narratives that centered on the bravery of individual soldiers (“Lone Survivor”) or the teamwork of specific units (“12 Strong,” the grunt-level documentary “Restrepo”).
-These narratives were nothing if not mission-centric, focusing on competence in the face of hostile, unknowable enemies or ineffectual bureaucrats and top brass.
+These mission-centric narratives focused primarily on competence in the face of hostile, unknowable enemies or ineffectual bureaucrats and top brass, and occasionally they allowed real-world ambiguity to seep through (“You will be cowards if you leave.
+You will be enemies if you stay,” an Afghan warlord tells Chris Hemsworth’s Special Forces captain in “12 Strong.”).
 Extra points if your star was a Navy SEAL.

 After the assassination of Osama bin Laden in 2011 (an episode that was immediately re-created for the screen in “Zero Dark Thirty”), a palpable shift began, from “Wake up, America!” polemics and supposedly apolitical pro-soldier panegyrics to satire.
 The folly of what was by now called America’s “forever war” was either the subject of glib cynicism (“War Dogs,” “Rock the Kasbah”) or off-key attempts at rueful humor (“Whiskey Tango Foxtrot”).
 The 2019 documentary “Combat Obscura,” by former Marine videographer Miles Lagoze, presented a brutally candid, often unflattering flip side to the “Support the Troops” pieties that had defined — and foreclosed — wartime rhetoric, cinematic and otherwise.